usf-portal/his4936-dh1-project-template/docs/index.md

 ---

-Utilizing the Tampa, Florida census data, we will analysis education, employment, and industry records to find correlations between education needs and industry deficits.
-As the cost of education increases we hypothesis a much larger gap growing between the educated work force and the uneducated workforce.
+Utilizing the Tampa, Florida census data, we will analyze education, employment, and industry records to find correlations between education needs and industry deficits.
+As the cost of education increases we hypothesize a much larger gap growing between the educated work force and the uneducated workforce.
 We believe this will cause large deficits in education required fields.
-From data currently analyzed we can see this effect in the nursing profession presenting already.
-Though the numbers of nursing graduates has increase due to the stressed need in this occupation the number of needed employees has continued to increase as well.
+From data currently analyzed, we can see this effect in the nursing profession presenting already.
+Though the numbers of nursing graduates has increase due to the stressed need in this occupation, the number of needed employees has continued to increase as well.

 ---